Microwave Running Cost Calculator: How Much It Costs You

 1. Gather your materials – You’ll need a soft cloth or sponge, a microwavable bowl, and a cleaning solution (equal parts of white vinegar and water, dishwashing soap, and a drop of lemon essential oil).

-2. Place the bowl in the microwave – Heat the bowl with the cleaning solution and run it for 3–5 minutes at the highest settings.
-Avoid opening the microwave’s door right away, please leave the bowl for a few minutes.
-This way, the steam can loosen up stuck bits of food, dirt, and grime.
+2. Place the bowl in the microwave – Heat the bowl with the cleaning solution and run it for 3–5 minutes at the highest setting.
+Avoid opening the microwave’s door immediately; please leave the bowl for a few minutes.
+I find that the steam can quickly loosen up stuck bits of food, dirt, and grime.

-4. Wipe down the exterior – Wipe down the exterior of the microwave with a damp cloth.
+4. Wipe down the exterior – Wipe down the microwave’s surface with a damp cloth.

-Extra tip: Once you’ve finished cleaning your microwave, put two tablespoons of baking soda and a cup of water in a microwave-safe bowl.
+Extra tip: Once you’ve finished cleaning your microwave, I recommend putting two tablespoons of baking soda and a cup of water in a microwave-safe bowl.
 Then, run it on high power for 3 minutes and carefully remove the bowl.
 Finally, use a damp cloth to wipe down the inside of the microwave.

 #2 Use Your Microwave’s Features

-Most microwaves have an auto cook feature that automatically sets the correct cooking time and power level based on the food you’re cooking.
+The auto cook function automatically sets the correct cooking time and power level based on the food you’re cooking.

-This feature keeps you from guessing the correct cooking time for each dish, which is not only convenient but also energy efficient, as it reduces the likelihood of overcooking your food.
-This means that you won’t need to run your microwave longer than necessary.
+It keeps you from guessing the correct cooking time for each dish, which is convenient and energy efficient, as it reduces the likelihood of overcooking your food.
+The auto cook feature keeps you from running your microwave longer than necessary.

 Microwave-safe plate cover